adh319/Lunox/README.md

 ## 🚀 Configuration & Starting

 Rename `.env.example` to `.env` and fill out these values.
-You can find the details on `/src/settings/config.js`:
+You can find the details on `/src/settings/config.js` and make configration there also:

 ```#########################################
 ## SEE THE DETAILS ON "/SRC/SETTINGS/CONFIG.JS" FILE ##